Terry Gannon: NBC Sports

-In 2010, Gannon joined the broadcast team of the Golf Channel, which is owned by the NBC Sports Group.
+In 2010, Gannon joined the broadcast team of the Golf Channel, which was owned by the NBC Sports Group.
 NBC Sports also called him one of its "most versatile voices".
 He served as play-by-play announcer on the PGA Tour, the LPGA Tour, Olympic figure skating and gymnastics, and college basketball.
 He has covered five Olympic Games, including serving as studio host and play-by-play commentator for figure skating, short track, rowing, canoeing, and golf.
 He won a Sports Emmy for his involvement in NBC's coverage of the 2024 Paris Olympics.

 In 2014, Gannon was enlisted as a play-by-play commentator for figure skating as the needed backup announcers for their daytime broadcasts of figure skating, and so at first, he was slotted to work with 1998 Olympic champion Tara Lipinski and three-time U.S. national champion Johnny Weir separately.
 The trio recognized their chemistry and requested that they call the competition together; the result was the 10 best weekday daytime ratings in NBC's history.
 They were promoted to the network's lead figure skating announcing team the following season.
 Lipinski and Weir reported that Gannon "upped his game" with his wardrobe after working with them.
 Lipinski called Gannon "dapper" and "stylish"; she and Weir reported that she and Weir had helped Gannon with accessories such as cuff links and Hermès pocket squares.
 In 2017, Gannon signed a five-year contract extension with NBC and the Golf Channel.

 In 2018, Gannon, Lipinski, and Weir announced figure skating at the Winter Olympics in PyeongChang, South Korea.
 Gannon also called ice dancing with former ice dancer Tanith White.
 Also in 2018, Gannon began commentating for gymnastics, with 1984 gold medalist Tim Daggett and 2008 all-around champion Nastia Liukin.
 Gannon said that he considered calling gymnastics at a high level "an honor".
 He was the play-by-play commentator for the 2024 Paris Olympics, along with Samantha Peszek and Tim Daggett.

 Gannon, Lipinski, and Weir also hosted the closing ceremonies of four Olympic games: Pyeongchang (2018), Tokyo (2020), Beijing (2022), and Paris (2024).

 Coinciding with the return of the NBA to NBC's broadcasting schedule, the network added Gannon to their broadcast team prior to the 2025–26 season, joining both Mike Tirico and Noah Eagle as play-by-play announcers.
 Since 2023, Gannon has called Big Ten basketball games for Peacock.

+Gannon, with American tennis player Mary Carillo and American snowboarder Shaun White, were chosen to host the 2026 Winter Olympics Opening Ceremony.
+Carillo replaced Savannah Guthrie, whose mother disappeared six days prior to the opening ceremony.